Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-Upon attachment, each tube initially exhibits a conventional edge corresponding to a perpendicular cut.
-For such a conventional edge, $\alpha_\text{AC}(\theta) = \frac{2\tan\theta}{\sqrt{3}-\tan\theta}$ (black line in Fig. \ref{fig:edge}b).
-Although an initial etching stage is observed for all tubes while an equilibrium surface-carbon concentration is established on the NP (Fig. S4), only tubes with small chiral angles ($\theta < \ang{15}$) retain the conventional-edge relationship at equilibrium.
+Figure~\ref{fig:edge}b shows the AC pair fraction, $\langle\alpha_\text{AC}\rangle = N_\text{AC}/(N_\text{AC} + N_\text{ZZ})$, averaged over the last \SI{500}{\nano\second} of annealing for each chirality.
+At the beginning of each simulation, upon attachment to the NP, each SWCNT had a conventional edge corresponding to that of a perpendicularly cut tube.
+For such a conventional edge, $\alpha_\text{AC}(\theta) = \frac{2\tan\theta}{\sqrt{3}-\tan\theta}$ which is shown as the black line in Fig.~\ref{fig:edge}b.
+Although an initial etching stage is observed for all chiralities to achieve an equilibrium surface carbon concentration on the NP, see Fig. S5, tubes with small chiral angles, $\theta < \ang{15}$, still retain their conventional edge.

-For SWCNTs on liquid NPs with a small to moderate difference between AC and ZZ interface energies, $\alpha_\text{AC}(\theta)$ is expected to follow the configurational-entropy model of Bichara \emph{et al}. \cite{magnin2018entropydriven,förster2023swinging,kohata2025edge}, exemplified by equilibrium results for SWCNTs on liquid iron at \SI{1300}{\kelvin} (orange line in Fig. \ref{fig:edge}b) \cite{hedman2026chiral}.
-In contrast, $\langle\alpha_\text{AC}\rangle$ on both the $(0001)$ and $(10\bar{1}1)$ facets deviates from the configurational-entropy expectation.
-This deviation is attributed to the strong energetic preference for ZZ bonding on rhenium and the crystalline nature of the catalyst surface, which cannot conform as readily to arbitrary edge structures as a liquid NP.
-The suppression of AC pairs is most pronounced for $\theta\geq\ang{18}$, where $\langle\alpha_\text{AC}\rangle$ is substantially lower than for tubes attached to liquid iron, and yields highly tilted interfaces in the annealed structures (Fig. \ref{fig:edge}c).
+For SWCNTs on liquid catalysts with small to moderate differences in AC and ZZ interface energies, $\alpha_\text{AC}(\theta)$ follows the configurational entropy model of Bichara \emph{et al.}~\cite{magnin2018entropydriven,förster2023swinging,kohata2025edge}.
+This behavior is exemplified by equilibrium MD results for SWCNTs on liquid iron at \SI{1300}{\kelvin}~\cite{hedman2026chiral}, orange line in Fig.~\ref{fig:edge}b.
+However, for tubes on solid rhenium NPs, it is clear that $\alpha_\text{AC}(\theta)$ deviates from what is expected based on the configurational entropy, see Fig.~\ref{fig:edge}b.
+This suppression of AC pairs is most pronounced for $\theta\geq\ang{18}$ and is observed for tubes on both the $(0001)$ and $(10\bar{1}1)$ facets where $\langle\alpha_\text{AC}\rangle$ is significantly lower than for SWCNTs on liquid iron.
+As a result, strongly inclined and segregated interfaces are obtained for the $(11,5)$, $(10,6)$, $(9,7)$ and $(8,8)$ SWCNTs ($\theta\geq\ang{18}$), apparent in the annealed structures in Fig.~\ref{fig:edge}c.
+Here it is also clear that the tubes preferentially attach to facet edges.